Greeting to the Pilgrims

 Coping With Persecution

 13 And who is there to harm you if you show yourself zealous for what is good?
 14 But even if you do suffer for righteousness’ sake, you are blessed.
-“Do not fear their threats or let yourselves be shaken,”10 15 but instead sanctify Christ as Lord in your hearts, always being ready to give a thoughtful reply11 to anyone who asks for an explanation of the hope within you.12 But do this with gentleness and respect, 16 keeping a clear conscience, so that in whatever way13 those who slander your good conduct in Christ may accuse you, they will be put to shame.
+“Do not fear their threats or let yourselves be shaken,”10 15 but instead sanctify Christ as Lord in your hearts, always being ready with a thoughtful reply11 for anyone who asks you to explain the hope that lives within you.12 But do this with gentleness and respect, 16 keeping a clear conscience, so that in whatever way13 those who slander your good conduct in Christ may accuse you, they will be put to shame.
 17 For if God so wills it, it is better that you suffer for doing what is right than for doing what is wrong.

 - Lit. pure, chaste, morally faultless